aralroca/aralroca.com/posts/spa-navigation.md

 }
 ```

-In the `handler` the first thing we do is to abort if there was another request in the middle, this is also useful so that the HTML stream stops and does not continue doing the diff.
-Then we create another `AbortController` so that the `fetch` has this signal.
-Once the request has been processed, we load the library in a lazy way (it will only do it the first time), make the page scroll up and apply the diff with the reader.
+In the `handler` the first thing we do is request the new page, once the request has been processed, we load the library in a lazy way (it will only do it the first time), make the page scroll up and apply the diff with the reader.

 In this way, it now only updates the parts that change during browsing and therefore keeps the web components alive without resetting them again.